JamesIves/discord-wow-armory-bot/README.md

 ## FAQ
 Here's a list of frequently asked questions.
 ```
-Q: Why does it show that my alt has completed a keystone achievement?
+Q: Why does it show that my alt has completed an achievement?
-A: Keystone achievements are account wide so the API response for your alt will be the same as your main.
+A: Some achievements are account wide so the API response for your alt will be the same as your main.

-Q: Why doesn't the quantity of my keystone runs show?
-A: The quantity will only display if you've satisfied the achievement requirements more than once.
 ```

 ## Issues and Feedback